kyma-project/busola/docs/extensibility/display-widgets.md

 ## Inline widgets

-Inline widgets are for simple values and are usable in lists, details headers and details body.
+Inline widgets are used for simple values and are usable in lists, details headers, and details bodies.

 ### Text